 Shares.
-A maximum of 737,600 shares of our common stock have been reserved for grant, award or issuance under the 2011 LTIP.
-An aggregate of 600,000 shares are newly-reserved; a maximum of 137,600 shares were reserved, but unused, under the prior plan.
-The source of these shares may be authorized but unissued shares, treasury shares or shares acquired on the open market or by private purchase.
+A maximum of 600,000 shares of our common stock have been reserved for grant, award or issuance under the 2011 LTIP.
+The amendment does not increase the number of shares reserved.
+The source of the reserved shares may be authorized but unissued shares, treasury shares or shares acquired on the open market or by private purchase.